This Is What Fentanyl Addiction Looks Like

 But keep in mind that no matter where your journey with fentanyl began or what it looks like today, recovery is possible.

-Here at Pathways Recovery, we know that fentanyl addiction is a serious condition that can deeply impact the lives of so many people as well as their family and friends.
+Here at Pathways Recovery in Sacramento, we know that fentanyl addiction is a serious condition that can deeply impact the lives of so many people as well as their family and friends.
 Our holistic approach to healing treats each client in our program with the respect and compassion they deserve.
 We tackle addiction from the inside out, challenging our clients to make a journey of personal growth.
 Call 916-251-0381 to begin healing today.

 Frequently Asked Questions